knative/eventing/docs/registry/README.md

     This would register the EventType named `org.bitbucket.repofork` with type `org.bitbucket.repo:fork`, source `bitbucket.org` in the `dev` Broker of the `default` namespace.

-    As under the hood, `kubeclt apply` just makes a REST call to the API server with the appropriate RBAC permissions, the `Cluster Configurator` can give EventType `create` permissions to trusted parties, so that they can register their EventTypes.
+    As under the hood, `kubectl apply` just makes a REST call to the API server with the appropriate RBAC permissions, the `Cluster Configurator` can give EventType `create` permissions to trusted parties, so that they can register their EventTypes.